How virtual reality is transforming learning at the University of Newcastle

 The university will soon pilot VR and AR technologies in areas such as conflict resolution in the discipline of behavioural sciences.

-Meanwhile, the university will soon complete a blockchain pilot to transport their ‘micro-credentials’ across a digital ledger.
+Meanwhile, the university will soon complete a blockchain pilot to help students transport their ‘micro-credentials’ across a digital ledger.

 “They could then take that [micro-credential] anywhere and apply it to any university that they attend,” Molinia said.